 Developed by Player X, Critter Crunch is a reinterpretation of the classic and award-winning “food chain” puzzle mechanics.
 Don't let the cuddly pet theme of Critter Crunch fool you, it's a very challenging and amazingly complex.
 It personally took me a full week of playing to feel like I was even improving.
 The game follows a jungle dwelling animal(Biggs) that just so happens to be on of the best fathers ever!

 Biggs will stop at nothing to keep his children fed.
 The actual game-play in Critter Crunch is Biggs regurgitating into the mouths of his cute and growing offspring.
 The levels are designed to have the critters slowly work their way down towards vines, if they make it there, you lose.
 To finish the level, your goal is to feed your young to a predetermined girth.

-It all sound so easy right?
-Before long you’ll be facing exploding bombs, which destroy any squares in vicinity; poisoned monsters that will take points away from you, and many other challenging aspects that vary the game-play and keep it difficult and engaging for any die-hard puzzle game fan.
+It all sounds so easy, right?
+Before long you’ll be facing exploding bombs, which destroy any squares in the vicinity; poisoned monsters that will take points away from you, and many other challenging aspects that vary the gameplay and keep it difficult and engaging for any die-hard puzzle game fan.

 The story revolves around a land of Russian Matryoshka dolls, or better known as "nesting" dolls, Stacking follows the puzzling adventures of Charlie Blackmore.
 Charlie's family has been kidnapped by a wicked Baron and they are forced into a life of backbreaking labor.
 Charlie must dig deep and outwit the evil doers through his creative stacking abilities.